 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 Only by Recognizing One’s Own Misguided Views Can One Truly Transform

 Before the Lord Jesus was nailed to the cross, Thomas always doubted that He was Christ, and was incapable of belief.
 His faith in God was established only on the basis of what he could see with his own eyes, what he could touch with his own hands.
 The Lord Jesus had a good understanding of the faith of this type of person.
 They only believed in God in heaven, and did not believe at all in the One sent by God, or the Christ in the flesh, and nor would they accept Him.
 In order for Thomas to acknowledge and believe in the existence of the Lord Jesus and that He truly was God incarnate, He allowed Thomas to reach out his hand and touch His rib.
 Was Thomas’ doubting any different before and after the Lord Jesus’ resurrection?
 He was always doubting, and except by the Lord Jesus’ spiritual body personally appearing to him and allowing him to touch the nail marks on His body, there was no way that anyone could resolve his doubts and make him let go of them.
 So, from the time the Lord Jesus allowed Thomas to touch His rib and let him really feel the existence of the nail marks, Thomas’ doubt disappeared, and he truly knew that the Lord Jesus had been resurrected, and he acknowledged and believed that the Lord Jesus was the true Christ and God incarnate.
 Although at this time Thomas no longer doubted, he had lost forever the chance to meet with Christ.
 He had lost forever the chance to be together with Him, to follow Him, to know Him.
 He had lost the chance for Christ to perfect him.
 The Lord Jesus’ appearance and His words provided a conclusion and a verdict on the faith of those who were full of doubts.
-He used His actual words and actions to tell the doubters, to tell those who only believed in God in heaven but did not believe in Christ: God did not commend their belief, nor did He commend them for following Him while doubting Him.
+He used His practical words and actions to tell the doubters, to tell those who only believed in God in heaven but did not believe in Christ: God did not commend their belief, nor did He commend them for following Him while doubting Him.
 The day when they fully believed in God and Christ could only be the day that God completed His great work.
 Of course, that day was also the day that a verdict was made upon their doubt.
 Their attitude toward Christ determined their fate, and their stubborn doubt meant that their faith bore them no fruit, and their hardness meant that their hopes were in vain.
 Because their belief in God in heaven was fed on illusions, and their doubt toward Christ was actually their true attitude toward God, even though they touched the nail marks on the Lord Jesus’ body, their faith was still useless and their outcome could only be described as drawing water with a bamboo basket—all in vain.
 What the Lord Jesus said to Thomas was also very clearly His way of telling every person: The resurrected Lord Jesus is the Lord Jesus, who spent thirty-three and a half years working among mankind.
 Although He had been nailed to the cross and experienced the valley of the shadow of death, and though He had experienced resurrection, He had undergone no change in any aspect.
 Although He now had nail marks on His body, and although He had been resurrected and walked out from the grave, His disposition, His understanding of mankind, and His intentions toward mankind had not changed in the slightest.
 Also, He was telling people that He had come down from the cross, triumphed over sin, overcome hardships, and triumphed over death.
 The nail marks were just the evidence of His victory over Satan, evidence of being a sin offering to successfully redeem all of mankind.
 He was telling people that He had already taken on mankind’s sins and that He had completed His work of redemption.
 When He returned to see His disciples, He told them this message by means of His appearance: “I am still alive, I still exist; today I am truly standing in front of you so that you can see and touch Me.
 I will always be with you.”
 The Lord Jesus also wanted to use the case of Thomas as a warning for future people: Although you can neither see nor touch the Lord Jesus in your faith in Him, you are blessed because of your true faith, and you can see the Lord Jesus because of your true faith, and this kind of person is blessed.

 These words recorded in the Bible that the Lord Jesus spoke when He appeared to Thomas are of great help to all people in the Age of Grace.
 His appearance to Thomas and the words He spoke to him have had a profound impact on the generations that came after; they hold everlasting significance.
 Thomas represents a type of person who believes in God yet doubts God.
 They are of a suspicious nature, have sinister hearts, are treacherous, and do not believe in the things that God can accomplish.
 They do not believe in God’s omnipotence and His sovereignty, and neither do they believe in God incarnate.
 However, the Lord Jesus’ resurrection flew in the face of these traits that they have, and it also provided them with an opportunity to discover their own doubt, to recognize their own doubt, and to acknowledge their own treachery, thus coming to truly believe in the existence and resurrection of the Lord Jesus.
 What happened with Thomas was a warning and a caution for later generations so that more people could warn themselves not to be doubters like Thomas, and that if they did fill themselves with doubt, then they would sink into the darkness.
 If you follow God, but just like Thomas, always want to touch the Lord’s rib and feel His nail marks to confirm, to verify, to speculate on whether or not God exists, then God will forsake you.
 So, the Lord Jesus requires people to not be like Thomas, only believing what they can see with their own eyes, but to be pure, honest people, to not harbor doubts toward God, but to simply believe in and follow Him.
 People like this are blessed.
 This is a very small requirement the Lord Jesus makes of people, and it is a warning for His followers.